dourolabs/fogo-docs/src/user-guides/running-a-node.md

 ## Build Instructions

+Fogo requires a recent Linux kernel, at least v4.18.
+Ubuntu 24.04 LTS is recommended.

 Go to [releases](/releases) and get the tarball with the client source code.

 From within the source directory: